Fred Gerlach

 Fred Gerlach (August 26, 1925 – December 31, 2009) was an American folk musician and luthier.
 Led Zeppelin guitarist Jimmy Page credited his recording of Lead Belly's version of the song "Gallows Pole" with inspiring his own band's version.

-Career
+Background

 In the early 1950s, he sang in the Jewish Young Folksingers chorus conducted by Robert De Cormier.
 Gerlach was among the first folk artists to adopt the 12 string guitar as his medium.
 A friend of fellow folk musicians Ramblin' Jack Elliott, Woody Guthrie and Pete Seeger, his first album was even called Twelve-String Guitar.
 Led Zeppelin covered its flagship song, "Gallows Pole".
 Guitarist Jimmy Page said: